vjammi/datastructures/src/main/java/ds/sort/readme.md

             aux[k] = arr[k];
         }

-        // Sort
-        int i = lo; int j = mid+1;
+        // Sort - Once that is done we will copy back to the original array in sorted order. int i = lo; int j = mid+1;
         for (int k = lo; k <= hi; k++){
-            // When all elements from one of the either halves of the array have been merged into the original arr, then copy
-            // the remainder sorted half of the other half of the array into the original array. if      (i>mid)                     arr[k] = aux[j++];
+            // Once one of the sub-arrays are exhausted, we take the remaining elements from the other sub half and move them into the original array. if      (i>mid)                     arr[k] = aux[j++];
             else if (j>hi)                      arr[k] = aux[i++];
-            // Normal Path
-            else if (aux[j]<aux[i])             arr[k] = aux[j++];
+            // Normal Path - compare the min values between i and j and copy the smallest into the original array. else if (aux[j]<aux[i])             arr[k] = aux[j++];
             else                                arr[k] = aux[i++];
         }